Updated:Feb 24, 2026

 • Black & Veatch

-The states with the most job postings for engineering managers in 2023 were: California, Texas, Florida, New York, Illinois, Massachusetts, Georgia, Ohio, North Carolina, and Pennsylvania.
+The states with the most job postings for engineering managers in 2025 were: California, Texas, New York, Florida, and Illinois.

 Engineering Manager Job Postings by State